IQVIA-ML/LightGBM.jl/docs/src/index.md

 ## Contributors ✨

-The list of our Contributors can be found [here](CONTRIBUTORS.md).
-Please don't hesitate to add yourself when you contribute.
+Please don't hesitate to add yourself when you contribute to CONTRIBUTORS.md.